 Participating in daily fantasy sports has been legal in New Mexico since 2016, when House Bill 314 was signed into law.
 This allowed New Mexicans over 18 years of age to take part, and also includes a number of responsible gambling caveats that allow players to self-exclude upon request.
 House Majority Leader, Nate Gentry, was responsible for filing the bill, which he said was specifically aiming to protect consumers and clarify the legal grey areas that had previously been in place around the activity.
+Shortly put, New Mexico daily fantasy betting is absolutely legal and it offers more and more opportunities not only to challenge your skills with those of your friends, but also to win big.
 Here are the best New Mexico Daily Fantasy Sports sites:

 - We have thorough knowledge of the New Mexico gambling legislation and track the movement in the laws through the activity of the New Mexico Gaming Control Board.

 - We follow the gambling-related announcements and developments in the state through trusted resources like the Santa Fe New Mexican and the Albuquerque Journal.